-Make this just a mother-daughter/son activity or have the whole family join in on the fun.
+Make this just a mother-daughter/son activity or have the whole family, including Grandma because it’s her day too, join in on the fun.
 You can make this a Mother’s Day brunch or dinner.
 Lots of flexibility here based on what you think mom would like best.
 Make a reservation at mom’s favorite local spot.
 If mom is the adventurous type, do some research and find a new location you think mom would enjoy.

 3. Go camping!